objectionary/jucs/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/objectionary/jucs)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/objectionary/jucs/blob/master/LICENSE.txt)

-There is a simple annotation in this package, which may help you turn files in classpath into sources of a JUnit5 test method.
+There is a simple `@ClasspathSource` annotation in this package.
+It may help you turn files, which are available in classpath, into sources of a JUnit5 test method.

 First, add this to your `pom.xml`: